Our Most Frequently Asked Questions

 On to our happy-hens diet and the nutrient density of their beautiful eggs.
-Normally we have our ladies on two different diets, but as of right now, we have discontinued the SOY and CORN FREE Diet until late Spring/ early Fall.
+In addition to the natural vegetation along with oats and barley we plant every year, we have our ladies on two different diets.
+The first being a premium HIGH QUALITY organic feed that contains Corn and Soy, the second is a premium HIGH QUALITY organic Soy and Corn FREE feed.
 With our standard feed, they are fed an organic feed that contains both Organic NON-GMO soy and Organic NON-GMO corn.
 The second type that will not be available unto the end of Spring/ beginning of Fall is a Soy and Corn FREE Feed that replaces those two ingredients with organic peas, organic milo and organic wheat.
 Our Soy and Corn Free gals get to cruise around in a pasture all on there own so not to confuse who’s eating what feed.
 All the ladies also have the joy of foraging the land and pastures, getting to consume the natural vegetation and barley in the pastures along with whatever bugs they find.

 You’re probably thinking, “EWW GROSS!!!
 I don’t want to eat bugs!!!”
 But the truth is, that it is totally natural for chickens.
 In fact, bugs are a major source of protein and the secret to good healthy egg layers is a lot of protein.